Giants vs. Dodgers Player Props Betting Odds

 - Home Runs Prop: Over/Under 0.5 (Over Odds: +550)

-- LaMonte Wade Jr has recorded 110 hits with 14 doubles, two triples, 17 home runs and 75 walks.
-He has driven in 46 runs with two stolen bases.
+- Freeman has recorded 212 hits with 60 doubles, two triples, 29 home runs and 72 walks.
+He has driven in 103 runs with 23 stolen bases.

 |Opponent